Dizzy0703/z12-assembler/README.txt

 resolve these issues as an exercise.

 The Z12 processor has 12-bit wide instruction words, works with 12-bit wide registers and can directly access 4096 12-bit memory words.
+It should be kept in mind that the bottom-most address, 0x0000, is a memory-mapped output port to a TTY (see .circ file).
 There are three types of instructions, Register-type, Immediate-type, and Jump-type:

 	- Register-type instructions are layed out as: